icanalesm/linux-installation/ArchLinux/Installation-MacBookPro9.2.md

 The installation will be a minimal one, meaning that the packages to install are those required to boot the system and those requested by the user only.

-The procedure for making openSUSE bootable on a MacBook Pro 9.2 by pressing and holding `alt` is independent of the minimal installation, i.e. the procedure is applicable to any ArchLinux installation.
+The procedure for making ArchLinux bootable on a MacBook Pro 9.2 by pressing and holding `alt` is independent of the minimal installation, i.e. the procedure is applicable to any ArchLinux installation.

 It will be assumed that